Skip to contents

 room_4 16 0 0

-1. To simulate the third key input, floodam.building provides the function generate_limnigraph().
+To simulate the third key input, floodam.building provides the function generate_limnigraph().
 This function generates a limnigraph, i.e. the evolution of floodwater depth against time.
+This limnigraph is meant to represent the evolution of floodwater depth outside the building during the flood event.
 You need to manually provide different parameters to this function:

 • time: vector of time steps in seconds.
 Usually it contains three elements: the initial time step, the time step where water outside the building is at its peak, and the final time step.
 In the example provided this time steps are 0, 5400 and 10800 seconds.